makersacademy/learn_coding_workshops/git_started_with_git/instructions.md

 # Useful Resources

-- Use this [markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/) to get you started with styling your text!
+- Use this [Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/) to get you started with styling your text!